onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 <br>
 We are now ready to send SOME/IP messages.
 However, we do not know the IP address and port to send the message to, the protocol type (TCP or UDP), the Service ID and Method ID, the message type (Request/Response or Event), or the data types that are serialized in the payload.
 If we fuzz by sending random data, the coverage will be very low.
 Therefore, we need to learn about SOME/IP-SD messages to know each element.

 SOME/IP-SD stands for SOME/IP Service Discovery Protocol.
-It is a protocol used to find service instances, detect whether service instances are running, and implement publish/subscribe processing.
+It is a message used to find service instances, detect whether service instances are running, and implement publish/subscribe processing.

-In Part 2, we will learn about the SOME/IP-SD protocol, connect a PC to the vehicle network, analyze SOME/IP-SD messages, and learn how to fuzz on ports that are already connected.
+In Part 2, we will learn about how the SOME/IP-SD works, connect a PC to the vehicle network, analyze SOME/IP-SD packet structure, and also learn how to fuzz on ports that are already connected.